TheoBrigitte/vim/bundle/youcompleteme/README.md

 2. Create a project file (gradle or maven) file in the root directory of your Java project, by following the instructions below.

+3. (Optional) [Configure the LSP server](#lsp-configuration).
+The [jdt.ls
+   configuration options][jdtls-preferences] can be found in their codebase.

-3. If you previously used Eclim or Syntastic for Java, disable them for Java.
+4. If you previously used Eclim or Syntastic for Java, disable them for Java.

-4. Edit a Java file from your project.
+5. Edit a Java file from your project.

 For the best experience, we highly recommend at least Vim 8.0.1493 when using Java support with YouCompleteMe.